 A helpful tip Jimmy shares is to have a watch set to cruise time.
 The time zone of the port might not be the same time that your cruise ship is going off of that day.

 Each morning you’ll be provided with cruise time so you can set your watch accordingly.
 Make sure you’re not relying on a watch connected to a network, like an Apple watch, that will update timezones automatically.

 You need to do what is most comfortable for you.
 If you decide to go on a cruise excursion, speak up, and advocate for your needs!

 It’s easy to worry that people will judge you, especially when it comes to unlimited food options and quantities.

 Amanda and Jimmy share they have only been met with kindness and compassion.
 They’ve never felt judged and are often encouraged to try whatever sounds good on the menu.

-Let the staff know about any dietary restrictions and try not to worry about what others might think as you enjoy your vacation.
+For starters, let the staff know about any dietary restrictions.
+Then try not to worry about what others might think as you enjoy your vacation.

-And be sure to bring a water bottle on board because there are plenty of stations with liquids provided at no charge from water to tea!
+Hot tip – be sure to bring a water bottle on board.
+There are plenty of stations with liquids provided at no charge from water to tea!